HomeSpan/HomeSpan/docs/NOW.md

 Note that whether or or not you call the `get()` method, SpanPoint is configured to store (in an internal queue) any SpanPoint messages it receives from *other* devices, provided that (a) there is room in the internal queue, and (b) the size of the message received matches the *receiveSize* parameter specified when the relevant SpanPoint object was instantiated.
 If the internal queue is full when a message is received, the message is *not* moved to the queue and is instead discarded before it can ever be retreived by the `get()` method.
 To avoid this, make sure you call `get()` more frequently than you expect to receive messages, or set the *queueDepth* parameter to something greater than 1 when instantating the SpanPoint object.

 Also note that regardless of whether or not the queue if full, if the size of a received message does not match the *receiveSize* parameter specified for this instance of the SpanPoint object, the message will be discarded.
 If *receiveSize* is greater than zero, a non-fatal run-time warning about size mismatches will also be output on the Serial Monitor.

+**Other methods supported by SpanPoint are as follows:**

+* `uint32_t time()`

+  * returns the time elapsed (in millis) since a SpanPoint object last received a valid message
+  * valid messages are those that can be properly decrypted and whose size matches the *receiveSize* parameter, regardless of whether or not there is room in the queue to store the message
+  * reading a message in the queue with `get()` has no impact on the elapsed time calculation
+  * this method is typically used to check whether messages from a transmitting device are overdue (suggesting a potential problem with that device)

+* `static void setPassword(const char *pwd)`

+  * this *optional* **class-level** method changes the default passphrase used to generate ESP-NOW encryption keys for all SpanPoint objects from the default passphrase ("HomeSpan") to *pwd*, which can be a character string of any length
+  * if used, this method must be called *before* the instantiation of any SpanPoint objects.
+Example: `SpanPoint::setPassword("MyPassword");`
+  * the same passphrase must be used among all devices that are communicating via SpanPoint, else the receiving device will not be able to decrypt messages it receives

+* `static void setChannelMask(uint16_t mask)`

+  * this *optional* **class-level** method changes the default channel bitmask from 0x3FFE (i.e. 0011 1111 1111 1110) to *mask*
+  * the channel bitmask is used to limit which of the standard channels (1-13) supported by the ESP32 WiFi radio should be tried whenever SpanPoint needs to reset the ESP-NOW channel after a transmission failure
+  * setting bit number *N* to 1 in the bitmask, where N=[1,13], enables the use of WiFi channel number *N*
+  * setting bit number *N* to 0 in the bitmask, where N=[1,13], disables the use of WiFi channel number *N*
+  * example: `SpanPoint::setChannelMask(1<<1 | 1<<6 | 1<<11);` causes SpanPoint to try only WiFi channels 1, 6, and 11 when transmitting messages
+  * this method will throw a fatal error and halt the sketch if called with a *mask* that does not enable at least one channel
+  * this method has no effect on SpanPoint if used within a full HomeSpan sketch that connects to HomeKit via the users WiFi network, since under these conditions the WiFi channel must remain set to whatever the WiFi network requires

 See tutorial sketch [#10 (RGB_LED)](../examples/10-RGB_LED) for an example of using LedPin to control an RGB LED.